Delivering knowledge exchange programmes to promote translation of knowledge in the biosciences to benefit the Ghanaian society

 4. Market the product(s)

-We support our institutions to implement policies on translational and intellectual property in the biosciences.
+Support our institutions to implement policies on translational and intellectual property in the biosciences.

-We are mentoring two bioenterprise start-ups to serve as models of biomedical innovation and translation.
+Mentor two bioenterprise start-ups to serve as models of biomedical innovation and translation.